 Third parties always slow down the process of making transfers.
 You need to wait for their approval, which might take days even more.
 Often companies or individuals don't have this time.
 Using blockchain technology, depending on the type, transfers are much faster.
 It might take even less than an hour.

-Removing third parties and intermediaries from you way means that your transactions will be much cheaper.
-Using blockchain technology to make money transfers reduces the costs significantly.
+Removing third parties and intermediaries from your way means that your transactions will be much cheaper.
+Using blockchain technology to make money transfers reduces costs significantly.
 Note that the wallet you will be using will have some fees.

 Types Of Blockchains